 Accounting is another area where, not only does cognitive processing make a difference, but the normalization of financial data for consumption is a big thing.
 We've invested in that space as well.
 But that space alone without the processing element is limited.

 I'll use another example.
 When we started Vestigo, we looked into the FinTech world.
-Let me see what other VC firms are out there.
+We said, ‘Let me see what other VC firms are out there.’
 And there's a lot of venture capital firms in here in Boston, some very well-established great venture capital firms.
-So, as we looked at where they were investing in FinTech, as we called it, it was all payments.
+As we looked at where they were investing in FinTech, as we called it, it was all payments.
 There was very little into what we do in the enterprise.
 What I call work site in the wealth space.
 The focus funds.
-In fact, we did the analysis and I have a slide from our friend, Rick Cares, but how much invested into FinTech payments versus is probably as I mentioned dramatically different.
+In fact, we did the analysis and I have a slide from our friend, Rick Cares, but how much was actually invested into FinTech payments versus those categories I mentioned was dramatically different.

 Ian Sheridan: Yeah, that’s a good question.

-My last days in corporate, John, is why I got out.
+My last days in corporate, John, were why I got out.
 It was, “Okay Ian, we want you to look at this, but we need you to get PFOS down to this level.”
 And it got to an exercise of human capital carve-outs and things like that.
 And it wasn't really fun.
 Now it's about what are the technologies that we can use to empower the customer experience and improve the margin and the outcome for both.

 Stephen Lowisz: Something like that.
 Yeah.

-So, I think that's a long way of answering your question inside, it's what are the key drivers to, corporate strategy and growth, that we're trying to achieve.
+So, I think that's a long way of answering your question inside, it's what are the key drivers to, corporate strategy and growth that we're trying to achieve?
 But I think it's three big lenses.
 There's the worker's lens today.
 So, if I'm going to attract good talent, I got to have a really good story because the best talent… they're hard to get.
-When I was graduating business school, Goldman was a card company to get to.
-Goldman was aggressively recruiting in the schools because nobody wants to go to Wall Street.
-They don't want to work with all tech.
+When I was graduating business school, Goldman was a hard company to get to.
+But now Goldman is aggressively recruiting in the schools because nobody wants to go to Wall Street.
+They don't want to work with old tech.

 So there's this worker's lens that I would argue bringing in modern solutions to empower the human worker to higher levels of engagement are really important.

-So there's a couple of articles, things that I think you'll all find interesting.
+There's a couple of articles, things that I think you'll all find interesting.
 We've looked at all of your backgrounds.
 I think we found some commonalities that will be good conversation topics within your organization.
-Would that being said, if you guys have any questions Ian, are we able, I didn't ask you this before.
+With that being said, if you guys have any questions Ian, are we able, I didn't ask you this before.
 Are we able to share your email?

 Ian Sheridan: Sure, sure.
 Cool.